Out-Law / Your Daily Need-To-Know

 Profit: corporation tax

 A UK company will be subject to UK corporation tax on its income profits and capital profits.
-The rate of corporation tax for all companies is currently 19%.
-This rate is due to be increased to 25% in April 2023 for companies with profits above £50,000.
-Marginal relief will be available for companies with profits between £50,000 and £250,000.
+The main rate of corporation tax is currently 25% (increased from 19% from April 2024).
+A lower rate of 19% is applicable for companies with profits below £50,000.
+Marginal relief is available for companies with profits between £50,000 and £250,000.

 Corporation tax is paid nine months after the end of the accounting period or, for companies with profits of more than £1.5 million, in four equal instalments, due in the seventh and tenth months of the current accounting period and the first and fourth months after the end of the accounting period.
 Companies with annual taxable profits of £20m or more are required to make payments in the third, sixth, ninth and twelfth months of their accounting period.
 Where a company is a member of a group, the threshold will be divided by the number of companies in the group.